 Technical writers who can write developer documentation are in high demand, especially in the Silicon Valley area.
 There are plenty of technical writers who can write documentation for graphical user interfaces but not many who can navigate the developer landscape to provide highly technical documentation for developers working in code.

-In this section of my API documentation course, I’ll dive into the job market for API documentation.
+In this section of my API documentation book, I’ll dive into the job market for API documentation.

 In nearly every job description for technical writers in developer documentation, you’ll see requirements like this: